|

 your impulses or desires.
 How will you lead your life to protect others and do no harm?
 In

 exploring that question, if sincere, you will find a faith of integrity.
+Whatever you do, don't join the Church because

 of the pastor, the music, the environment, the type of community, or any other vain